 What is manuka honey?

-Manuka honey is native to New Zealand and is a dark honey produced by bees that pollinate the flowers on the manuka bush.
-Manuka honey contains active compounds which give it natural antibacterial properties – and it is this that sets it apart from other honey.
+Manuka honey is native to New Zealand and is a dark honey produced by bees which pollinate the flowers of the manuka bush.
+Manuka honey contains active compounds, giving it natural antimicrobial properties – and it is this that sets it apart from regular honey.

 What is the UMF trademark?

 UMF stands for Unique Manuka Factor and is a quality trademark given to registered licensed beekeepers, producers and exporters of genuine manuka honey.

 As well as looking for UMF on the label of any manuka honey product, you’ll also see a number such as 10+ or 25+, representing the level of unique signature compounds, methylglyoxal (MG) and dihydroxyacetone (DHA) present in that specific honey – this is what gives the honey its purity and quality.
 The higher the number, the greater the MG and DHA content, and therefore the more pure and potent the honey is considered to be.